Your Hospitality Internship in the USA

 An internship is a valuable investment in your future.
 A work experience abroad appeals to employers and increases their trust in your abilities and their willingness to pay well.
 It also increases your self-confidence and helps you grow as a person.

 However, an internship in the USA does cost money, which is why you will need to figure out the cost of living in your guest city and have a financial plan in place.
-To help you estimate how much money you will need, we would like to give you an overview of the costs as well as a few numbers on rent, transport, and food in popular cities in the USA such as New York City, San Francisco and Chicago.
 In general, you will need to financially plan for your flight, transportation, housing, including a security deposit for the first month’s rent, electricity, phone, internet, food, personal care products, leisure time activities, etc.

 Our Program Prices